» Health & Social Care

-UKAS accredits certification bodies to certify medical devices to ISO 13485 to ensure excellence in the provision of medical devices.
+UKAS accredits certification bodies to certify the manufacturers of medical devices to ISO 13485 to ensure excellence in the provision of medical devices.
 The primary objective of this standard is to facilitate harmonized medical device regulatory requirements by providing an effective solution to meet the comprehensive requirements for a quality management system (QMS).
 ISO 13485 provides a practical foundation for manufacturers to address regulations and responsibilities, as well as demonstrating a commitment to the safety and quality of medical devices.

 Accredited certification is used to assess conformity of medical devises against this standard.

 Management System Certification of Medical Facilities

 UKAS accredited certification bodies certify the management systems of healthcare providers to ISO 9001 to continuously support quality or to ISO/IEC 27001, which gives patients confidence in those organisations handling their personal data.

 UKAS also accredits certification bodies to certify Healthcare Services Quality Management Systems to BS EN 15224:2012, which is based on the requirements of ISO 9001.

 Accredited Reference Material Producers

 UKAS accredits Reference Material Producers (RMP) to ISO Guide 34 (currently in the process of being replaced by ISO 17034) for a number of materials including, whole blood, serum and freeze dried serum and freeze dried urine.

-Physical Sciences and Engineering Services (CEPPS) (In Development)
+Medical Physics and Clinical Engineering (MPACE) (In Development)

 A project is underway to develop an accreditation scheme which will provide an external assurance of quality and competence and to drive improvement in standards of clinical engineering and physical science services (CEPSS).
 Accreditation will provide confidence to all service users, including patients and commissioners, with the aim of promoting delivery of better quality services and quality outcomes.